icgood/flood/README.md

  * `dependencies`: An array of packages to be installed locally by npm before running the test.

- * `privateKeyFile`: A private key file used to generate a digital signature of the the test file.
-Verification of the signature by the `flood` service prevents execution of malicious scripts.

  * `snapshots`: Number of counter snapshots to gather for the test.
    Corresponds to the `X-Snapshots` header to the `flood` service.